Flag

 Transparency International Corruption Index 33

-Corruption continues to be a significant barrier to business in Angola, despite improvements since 2017 and the establishment of a legal framework aimed at combating it.
-The Lourenco administration has made efforts to address corruption through arrests and asset recovery, but challenges in implementation persist, as reflected in Angola's low ranking on the Transparency International Corruption Perceptions Index.
-The pervasive nature of corruption, particularly in public institutions and procurement, necessitates that foreign investors remain vigilant about the associated risks.
+Corruption continues to be a significant barrier to business in Angola, despite improvements since 2017 and the establishment of an anti-corruption legal framework by the Lourenco administration.
+The country has made efforts to combat corruption through recent legislation, including updated laws on criminal liability and public procurement, but challenges in implementation persist, and corruption remains pervasive in public institutions and the economy.
+Foreign investors must navigate a high-risk environment characterized by nepotism and a culture of impunity, particularly in the oil and mining sectors.

 Economy

-Angola's economy is primarily driven by the oil sector, which significantly influences government revenue despite efforts to diversify through the National Development Plan (2023-2027).
-The country faces macroeconomic challenges, including high inflation nearing 25%, a depreciated currency, and high interest rates, while projected economic growth is around 3% for 2024, largely supported by domestic demand.
-Despite these challenges, Angola is focusing on infrastructure modernization and human capital investments to stimulate growth and reduce unemployment.
+Angola's economy is primarily driven by the oil sector, which significantly influences government revenue despite ongoing efforts to diversify the economy.
+The country faces macroeconomic challenges such as high inflation nearing 25%, a depreciated kwanza, and high interest rates above 20%, while projected economic growth for 2024 is around 3%, largely supported by domestic demand.
+Additionally, Angola's commitment to investment reforms and infrastructure modernization aims to enhance economic resilience and reduce dependence on oil.

 Angola is actively working to enhance its investment climate, prioritizing reforms in its National Development Plan (2023-2027) that focus on economic diversification and infrastructure modernization.
-Despite facing macroeconomic challenges such as high inflation and a depreciated currency, foreign direct investment (FDI) has increased, particularly in sectors like offshore oil and gas technologies and agriculture.
-However, issues like corruption and a slow judicial system remain significant barriers to attracting more investment.
+Despite challenges such as high inflation and a depreciated currency, foreign direct investment (FDI) has seen a notable increase, particularly in sectors like offshore oil and gas technologies and transportation infrastructure.
+However, issues like corruption and a slow judicial system remain significant barriers to attracting further investment.

 Floating Section Image